+2. What are the warranties given by a seller to a buyer?
 A seller usually gives warranties in connection with title and nonexistence of liens and encumbrances and, more recently, environmental matters.
+3. When is the sale The sale is legally binding on the seller and buyer when the private sale and purchase agreement is executed.
+This agreement may legally binding? also be recorded at the relevant real estate registry for publicity, although this is not usual as registration costs may be significant.
+4. When is title transferred?
+Title is transferred on registration at the real property matricula of the respective instrument, as the sale and purchase public deed,

-The sale is legally binding on the seller and buyer when the private sale and purchase agreement is executed.
-This agreement may also be recorded at the relevant real estate registry for publicity, although this is not usual as registration costs may be significant.
+Title is transferred on registration at the real property matricula of the respective instrument, as the sale and purchase public dee donation deed or court decision.

-Title is transferred on registration at the real property matrícula of the respective instrument, as the sale and purchase public deed, donation deed or court decision.
+- The buyer usually pays for the following:

 - Buyer's consultant's fees

 - Legal costs

 - Due diligence costs for consultants who have prepared building condition reports, environmental assessments, valuation appraisals and real estate surveys

 - Due diligence inquiries made to statutory and government bodies

 - Registration fees

 - Transfer taxes